Observability of Hypergraphs: Abstract

 \section{Abstract}

 In this paper we develop a framework to study observability for uniform hypergraphs.
-Hypergraphs are generalizations of graphs in which edges may connect any number of nodes, thereby representing multi-way relationships which are ubiquitous in many real-world networks including neuroscience, social networks, and bioinformatics.
-We define a canonical multilinear dynamical system with linear outputs on uniform hypergraphs which captures such multi-way interactions and results in a homogeneous polynomial system.
-We derive a Kalman-rank-like condition for assessing the local weak observability of this resulting system and propose techniques for its efficient computation.
-We also propose a greedy heuristic to determine the minimum set of observable nodes, and demonstrate our approach numerically on different hypergraph topologies, and hypergraphs derived from an experimental biological dataset.
+Hypergraphs, being extensions of graphs, allow edges to connect multiple nodes and unambiguously represent multi-way relationships which are ubiquitous in many real-world networks.
+We extend the canonical homogeneous polynomial or multilinear dynamical system on uniform hypergraphs to include linear outputs, and we derive a Kalman-rank-like condition for assessing the local weak observability.
+We propose an exact techniques for determining the local observability criterion, and we propose a greedy heuristic to determine the minimum set of observable nodes.
+Numerical experiments demonstrate our approach on several hypergraph topologies and a hypergraph representations of neural networks within the mouse hypothalamus.